playbeing/dinish/docs/index.md

 specification from the _Deutsche Norm_.
 That said, it retains DIN's clarity and as such it is a typeface with a purpose, if not a mission.

-DINish is available in three widths: standard, Condensed and Expanded.
-The standard width roughly matches DIN Mittelschrift, the Condensed width roughly matches the DIN Engschrift, and Expanded is like DIN Breitschrift (rarely used in Germany, actually).
-There are Regular, Bold, Italic and BoldItalic variants.

 ## Historic roots

 DIN 1451 is a [sans-serif](https://en.wikipedia.org/wiki/Sans-serif) typeface